tower120/tower120.github.io/_posts/2017-10-29-trackable_ptr_as_non_invalidatable_iterator.md

 excerpt_separator: <!--more-->
 ---

-Thou it is obvious, that using [`trackable_ptr`][1] allow  container's element access without need of iterator,or index.
+Though it is obvious, that using [`trackable_ptr`][1] allow  container's element access without need of iterator,or index.
 It may not come at first glance, that you can use [`trackable_ptr`][1] to do same things, you do with regular iterator (or index access) of any container with contiguous elements storage, like `std::vector`.
 <!--more-->

 `std::vector` being contiguous, allow us, to calculate index element from its pointer: